 In a decision soon after Agostini, the Supreme Court could not provide a majority opinion regarding what Agostini actually meant, nor how the constitutional test set forth in Agostini should be applied.
 See, Mitchell v.
 Helms, 530 U.S. 793 (2000).3 Mitchell upheld a government program that provided non-religious educational materials to private schools generally, including private schools with religious affiliations.
 The plurality opinion in Mitchell read Agostini to permit any kind of assistance to religious schools if that assistance was, itself, not religious in its specific character.
-As to the obvious fact that such non-religious assistance necessarily facilitated the ability of the school to provide religious education, the plurality was untroubled.
+As to the obvious fact that such non-religious education, the plurality was untroubled.
 Indeed, Justice Thomas' opinion would permit such assistance programs even if the school were to divert the aid it received to directly support religious activities!
 One could read in that approach, of course, a general view of the plurality that direct subsidies to religious institutions - so long as it is done without discrimination from one religious institution to another - would no longer violate the Establishment Clause.